vishalm342/Ecommerce-Follow-Along/README.md

 ## Milestone 16:
 In this milestone, we create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button.

+## Milestone 17:
+In this milestone, we designed the cart schema to store product details in a user's cart, including product ID, name, quantity, price, and total.
+The schema also tracks the total amount for the cart and associates the cart with a specific user.

+## Milestone 18:
+In this milestone, we created a **GET `/cart`** endpoint to fetch the user's cart details, including product information and total amount.
+The endpoint ensures that only authenticated users can access their cart and retrieves the cart data from the database.